Udemy Alternatives

 edX vs Udemy

-Like Coursera, edX is partnered with leading institutions and universities to offer world class open access education online.
+Like Coursera, edX is partnered with leading institutions and universities to offer world-class, open-access education online.

 More than 160 other institutions have since come on board with edX and it now has 100 million enrollments and offers 3,500+ courses across 30 subject areas.